Fiserv/tenants-doc/how-to-use-gated-content.md

 # Enable Gated Content access for API endpoints

-Coming soon...
+___Coming soon...___

-# Enable Gated Content access for other Assets
+# Enabl Gated Content access for other Assets

-Coming soon...
+___Coming soon...___

 # Provide 'Private Entitled Access' to users

-As of today this part is manual and solely maintained by Developer Studio Team.
+> As of today this part is manual and solely maintained by Developer Studio Team.
+As part of the future road map, Dev Studio team would be developing a page for administrators from which they could grant access.

+## Tenant's Responsibilities

+1. Tenants have to provide a list of the user access groups like "TRANSARMOR_P2PE_PIMS", etc. The naming convention is in all caps and separated by '_'.

+2. Tenants would have to share the list of user email addresses who register at Developer Studio because the user mapping part is currently manual.
+The backend mapping process ('user' to 'user access groups') would then be handled by the Dev Studio team.

 # Admin UI and Notification Service for users

-Coming soon...
+___Coming soon...___